top of page

 • A set of exercises, bodily experiments and provocations

-• A solitary practice
+• A solitary and collective practice

 • Soliloquy classes and workshops, in-person and online